How To Remove Diamond From Ring | Not For Inexperienced Jewelry Makers

 • separating disc (a quarter millimeter thickness or less)

 These tools work best with sterling 92.5 silver, 14K gold, or white gold.
 This is because they are considered softer metals, and more pliable.
-The more pliable a metal, the easier it is to remove stones or to repurpose a ring.
+The more pliable a metal, the easier it is to remove stones or repurpose a ring.

 a jeweler working on a diamond ring